Elin Manahan Thomas: Biography

 Thomas was born in Gorseinon near Swansea, Wales, the daughter of M. Wynn Thomas OBE, a Professor of Literature at Swansea University, and Karen Thomas.
 She was educated at the Welsh-speaking Ysgol Gyfun Gŵyr in Gowerton near Swansea, and by the time she was 15 was singing in the Swansea Bach Choir.
-She won a choral scholarship to Clare College, Cambridge University, where she gained a starred first in Anglo-Saxon, Norse and Celtic, and completed an MPhil.
+She won a choral scholarship to Clare College, Cambridge, where she gained a starred first in Anglo-Saxon, Norse and Celtic in 1998, and completed an MPhil.

 After auditioning for Sir John Eliot Gardiner she joined the Monteverdi Choir, singing in many of the concerts of the Bach Cantata Pilgrimage which the choir completed in the year 2000.
 In 2001 she moved to pursue postgraduate vocal studies at the Royal College of Music in London.

 She went on to sing with The Sixteen, Polyphony, Cambridge Singers and the Gabrieli Consort, as well as pursuing a solo career.
 She is the first singer to record Bach's Alles mit Gott, a birthday ode written in 1713 and discovered in 2005.
 She first received great acclaim for her 'Pie Jesu' on Naxos' award-winning recording of Rutter's Requiem.

 Thomas is a specialist in Baroque music.

 In 2006 Thomas married baritone opera singer Robert Davies.
 The couple live in Haywards Heath, Sussex, and have two sons.